Post Vaccination - Information and Resources:

 COVID-19 Updates from Chief and Council

 *Please Note: This information is for internal purposes only.
 This information is not intended for a media release or media use.
-These videos are being shared on the Songhees Nation website to provide COVID-19 updates to the Songhees Nation Members only.
+These videos are being shared on the Songhees Nation website to provide COVID-19 updates to the Songhees Nation Members and the Songhees Community Members only.

 *All media inquiries should be sent to email@example.com